-- (1) Part II of the exam, worth approximately one-third of the total exam grade, will require a written response.
-This part of the exam will consist of one or more open-ended questions calling for a written essay response to a hypothetical fact pattern. - (2) Part II of the exam will be limited in subject-matter scope.
-That is, Part II will not be comprehensive in subject matter across the entire course. - (3) Part II will be administered on an open-book basis.
+(1) Part II of the exam, worth approximately one-third of the total exam grade, will require a written response.
+This part of the exam will consist of one or more open-ended questions calling for a written essay response to a hypothetical fact pattern.

+(2) Part II of the exam will be limited in subject-matter scope.
+That is, Part II will not be comprehensive in subject matter across the entire course.

+(3) Part II will be administered on an open-book basis.
 You may bring with you any paper-based notes and books you like.
 But no electronic or interactive resources (such as a tablet computer, smart phone, etc.) may be used or referenced.
-You may, of course, use a laptop to write your exam, but you may not reference files stored thereon during the examination session. - (4) The total duration of Part II will be one hour and fifteen minutes (11⁄2 hours), divided up as follows: (1) a Reading-Outlining Period ("RO Period") of 30 minutes, and (2) an Exam-Writing Period ("EW Period") of 45 minutes. - (5) You may use the RO Period to read the exam booklet (that is, the facts and the question or questions), to take notes, to reference your outlines or books, and to outline your response on scratch paper.
+You may, of course, use a laptop to write your exam, but you may not reference files stored thereon during the examination session.

+(4) The total duration of Part II will be one hour and fifteen minutes (11/4 hours), divided up as follows: (1) a Reading-Outlining Period ("RO Period") of 30 minutes, and (2) an Exam-Writing Period ("EW Period") of 45 minutes.

+(5) You may use the RO Period to read the exam booklet (that is, the facts and the question or questions), to take notes, to reference your outlines or books, and to outline your response on scratch paper.
 During the RO Period you may not begin recording the response upon which you will be graded.
-That is, if you are taking the exam on computer, you may not type any characters at all into the exam response file on your computer during the RO Period; and if you are taking the exam by handwriting, you may not make any mark in a blue book (that is, an exam-response booklet, which has sometimes been labeled as a "green book") during the RO Period. - (6) During the EW Period you are permitted to write your response.
-For the avoidance of doubt, it is acknowledged that during the EW Period you may also continue to do what is allowed during the RO Period (e.g., to refer back to the exam booklet, reference your notes and books, etc.), including notes you created during the RO Period.
+That is, if you are taking the exam on computer, you may not type any characters at all into the exam response file on your computer during the RO Period; and if you are taking the exam by handwriting, you may not make any mark in a blue book (that is, an exam-response booklet, which has sometimes been labeled as a "green book") during the RO Period.